Louce/portfolio-1/src/TUTORIAL.md

 }
 ```

-Let's break this down.
-Inside the `@layer base` directive, we have a `:root` selector.
-This defines the variables for our default theme, which is the light theme.
-We're defining variables for `--background`, `--foreground` (which is the text color), `--primary` (our main brand color), `--accent`, and so on.
-Notice that I'm using HSL values, which stands for Hue, Saturation, and Lightness.
-Using HSL makes it incredibly easy to tweak our color palette later.
+**[PRESENTER]:**
+"Let's break this down.
+The `:root` selector defines our default light theme colors using HSL values—Hue, Saturation, and Lightness—which are super easy to tweak.
+The `.dark` selector right below it contains all the overrides for our dark theme.

-Right below that, we have the `.dark` selector.
-This block contains all the color overrides for our dark theme.
-When the `dark` class is applied to the `<html>` element, all of these variables will take precedence.
-And at the bottom, inside `@layer utilities`, we've added a custom `.bg-grid-pattern` class.
+"At the bottom, inside `@layer utilities`, we've added a custom `.bg-grid-pattern` class.
 This is an application of the **DRY principle—Don't Repeat Yourself**.
-Instead of writing a complex `linear-gradient` in our JSX, we've abstracted it into a reusable utility class, making our component code much cleaner.
+Instead of writing a complex `linear-gradient` in our JSX, we've abstracted it into a reusable utility class.
+This is a senior-level practice that keeps our component code clean."

+**[PRESENTER]:**
-Next, let's open **`src/app/layout.tsx`**.
+"Next, let's open **`src/app/layout.tsx`**.
 This is the root shell of our entire application.
+Every page will be wrapped by this layout."

+**[ON-SCREEN: Show the file `src/app/layout.tsx` and its default content.]**

+**[PRESENTER]:**
-Every single page and component will be wrapped by this layout.
-We need to replace the boilerplate in this file with our own fully configured layout.
+"We need to replace the boilerplate in here with our own fully configured layout.
+This will include our optimized web font, providers for theming and tooltips, and our main structural components."

-**[On Screen: Display the full code for `src/app/layout.tsx` as it's being pasted in.]**
+**[ACTION]:**
+Replace the contents of `src/app/layout.tsx` with the following.

 ```typescript
 import type { Metadata, Viewport } from 'next';